Skip to main content

 password: "{{REDSHIFT_PASSWORD}}"

-tempdir_region: "eu-central-1" # required only if running from outside AWS (your laptop ...)
+tempdir_region: "eu-central-1" # Required only when running from outside AWS

 aws_iam_role: "arn:aws:iam::aws_count_id:role/role_name"